tytydraco/yessleep/out/California_Cannibals.md

 I looked it up online and see an article talking about the phenomenon noticed in California.
 But while scrolling I saw a restaurant called *The Cannibal* (you can look it up) I thought it was extremely ironic because for the first time ever I saw a squirrel eating another squirrel.

 At the time I was bored enough to check it out.
 I was getting paid the next day around 1 pm so I waited until then.
-Three of my roommates didnt have money they wanted to spend on a random restaurant & I couldn't ask the fourth because he not only wasn't there but was rarely ever there so I had to go alone.
+Those three of my roommates didnt have money they wanted to spend on a random restaurant & I couldn't ask the fourth because he not only wasn't there but was rarely ever there so I had to go alone.
 I didn't even know him well.
 He was a friend of one of the other roommates and didn't talk much.

 I walked into the restaurant and it smelled like pork.
 There was a glass case on display that had all types of cuts but they were extremely large.
 Labeled as beef etc but the entire place just smelled like pork.